martinchapman/blog/_posts/2025-09-12-google-the-answer.md

 In the case of generative AI, there would seem to be several steps that can be taken to ensure that it is only ever the _how_ that is asked, and never the _what_.
 These can also be reframed as an assessment of whether generative AI is being used correctly.
-Suggestions for general good AI practice are added to these steps for good measure, and in each case the model is intentionally anthropomorphised for clarity:
+Suggestions for general good AI practice are added to these steps for good measure, and in each case the model is intentionally anthropomorphised for clarity[^2]:

 1. Don't ask extremely high-level questions (this leads to bad code).
 Instead, come up with an overview of the implementation, and then ask for help with very specific parts of that implementation.